-Short-term sinus infections are known as acute sinusitis, and they typically last 7 to 10 days.
+Short-term sinus infections are known as acute sinusitis, and they typically last 3 weeks or less.

 In addition to a bad smell inside your nose and a reduced sense of smell and taste, symptoms of a sinus infection include:

 - facial pressure

 - postnasal drip

 Treatments for sinus infections depend on whether they’re viral or bacterial.
 A bacterial infection usually requires antibiotics to cure.
 Antiviral medications exist but aren’t always prescribed.

 In many cases, a viral sinus infection will run a similar course with or without medication.